qzic/ADS1263_Demo/README.md

 # ADS1263_Demo
-This maven netbeans project demonstates the ADC1 features of the ADS1263 Raspberry Pi HAT I have tested on a RPI 4B
+This maven netbeans project demonstates the ADC1 features of the ADS1263 Raspberry Pi HAT.
+I have tested on a RPI 4B

 1. Import this project into Netbeans (I am using v26)
 2. Edit the pom file line 27 -  <platform>Your_RPi_IP_address</platform>
 3. Click Run